guansLab/CybertrainingKSU/README.md

      height="350"/>
 </picture>

-* VIOLET: Explain the design, implementation, and usage of VIOLET ~\cite{Ruan:2023vnk}, the visualization tool for explainable quantum machine learning.
+* VIOLET: Explain the design, implementation, and usage of VIOLET (**TVCG 2023**), the visualization tool for explainable quantum machine learning.

 <picture>
   <img alt="Shows an illustrated sun in light mode and a moon with stars in dark mode." src="/assets/images/violet-1.png" width="500"